-The New York Giants selected Kentucky wide receiver Wan’Dale Robinson with the 43rd overall pick in the 2022 NFL draft.
+The New York Giants selected Oklahoma running back Eric Gray with the 172nd overall pick in Round 5 of the 2023 NFL draft.

 Pro Football Network